cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 __ https://pre-commit.com/#adding-pre-commit-plugins-to-your-project

-The *Hypermodern Python Cookiecutter* comes with a pre-commit configuration consisting of the following hooks:
+The |HPC| comes with a pre-commit configuration consisting of the following hooks:

 .. table:: pre-commit hooks
    :class: hypermodern-table